ballerina-platform/ballerina-spec/stdlib/proposals/msg-store/message_store_store_listener.md

 ## Summary

-This proposal introduces a new Ballerina package(`ballerina/msgstore`) that provides a standardized interface for message stores and a robust message store listener.
+This proposal introduces a new Ballerina package(`ballerina/gd`) that provides a standardized interface for message stores and a robust message store listener to implement [**Guranteed Delivery**](https://www.enterpriseintegrationpatterns.com/patterns/messaging/GuaranteedMessaging.html).
 This package will enable Ballerina applications to interact with various message storage systems consistently, store messages, and listen for changes, simplifying development and enhancing flexibility.

 ## Motivation